autoplot/documentation/javadoc/org/das2/qds/Slice1DataSet.md

-# org.das2.qds.Slice1DataSetreturn a rank N-1 dataset from a rank N dataset by slicing on the second
+# org.das2.qds.Slice1DataSet

- dimension.
+return a rank N-1 dataset from a rank N dataset by slicing on the second dimension.
 (Rank 2, 3, and 4 supported.)

  plane datasets are sliced as well, when they have rank 2 or greater.